muneebalam/scrapenhl2/README.rst

 But this package is targeted for script use, so I recommend familiarizing yourself with python.
 (This is not intended to be a replacement for a site like Corsica.)

-When the docs are up, you should look through them.
+Look through the documentation at `Read the Docs<http://scrapenhl2.readthedocs.io/en/latest/>`_.
 Also always feel free to contact me with questions or suggestions.

 Contact
 --------